 - sugar-free gelatin

-- sugar-free popsicles
+- sugar-free ice pops

-Stage two: Pureed diet
+Stage 2: Pureed diet

-Once your doctor decides you’re ready, you can move on to stage two.
+Once your doctor decides you’re ready, you can move on to stage 2.
 This stage consists of pureed foods that have a thick, pudding-like consistency.

 Instead, choose foods that liquefy well, such as:

-Stage three: Soft diet
+Stage 3: Soft-foods diet

 - soft-boiled eggs

-- ground meat
+- ground lean meat or poultry

-- cooked white fish
+- baked or steamed white fish

-Stage four: Stabilization
+Stage 4: Stabilization

-Foods to avoid in stage four
+Foods and drinks to avoid in stage 4

-- fibrous or stringy vegetables, such as pea pods
+- fibrous or stringy vegetables such as pea pods

 - corn on the cob

-- carbonated beverages, such as seltzer
+- carbonated beverages such as sodas and seltzer

 - tough meat

-- fried food
+- fried foods

-- crunchy foods, such as pretzels, granola, seeds, and nuts
+- crunchy foods such as pretzels, granola, seeds, and nuts

 - dried fruit

-- bread and bread products, such as muffins
+- bread and bread products such as muffins

-About four months after surgery, you may be able to resume eating normally.
-However, portion control is still important.
+However, being mindful of your portion sizes is still important.
 Make sure your diet consists mostly of fruits, vegetables, lean protein, and healthy carbohydrates.
-Avoid unhealthy foods that are high in fat, carbohydrates, and calories.
+Limit or avoid foods that are high in fat, carbohydrates, and calories.